Cholelithiasis Quiz

 • Upper central abdominal pain

-• Do you have pain in the upper right area of your abdomen (stomach)?
+• Do you have pain in the upper right abdomen?

-• Do you have pain in the pit of the stomach (top middle of the abdomen)?
+• Do you have stomach pain in the middle of your abdomen?

 This condition does not always need treatment unless it causes problems.
 If symptoms are present, surgery to remove the gallbladder can be done.
 If your doctor thinks surgery is risky and the symptoms are mild, a medication may be prescribed.